Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 14. Only take snorkel boat trips with a reputable company

 Many tour companies offer snorkel tours in Hawaii.
-It is important that you research the company and their safety record in advance.
+It is important that you research the company and its safety record in advance.

 In Maui, our family has loved the eco snorkel adventure at Molokini Crater with the Pacific Whale Foundation.